62 Powerful Blog Optimization SEO Tips

 The art and science of SEO encompasses everything from your audience, keywords, and search intent to page speed, mobile-responsiveness, and domain authority.
 Plus a bunch of other technical stuff I know nothing about.
 So, when you want to get *really* serious about your SEO, it’s time to get in touch with an SEO expert.

 But until then, there are still some simple things we can do to optimize our blog for client attraction.

 Such as. . .

-To do this, create accounts at top tier social platforms.
-The list changes as trends evolve, but right now your best bet is to at least have accounts at:
+To do this, create accounts at top-tier social platforms.
+The list changes as trends evolve, but at the time of this writing, your best bet is to at least have accounts at:

 Do your best to get the same brand name across all social accounts.
 If one is already taken, get the next closest option.
 And be as active as you feasibly can on your favorite platforms.

 See the Resources below for help staying active on social.